-For details about using the Cassandra Data Migrator, see Migrate and validate data.
+For details about using the Cassandra Data Migrator, see Phase 2: Migrate and validate data.

 Some application workloads can tolerate inconsistent data in some cases (especially for counter values) in which case you may not need to do anything special to handle those non-idempotent operations.

-applied value from the primary cluster which is the cluster from where read results are returned to the client application (by default, that is Origin).
+applied value from the primary cluster, which is the cluster from where read results are returned to the client application (by default, Origin).
 This means that when you set Target as your primary cluster, the

 applied value returned to the client application will come from Target.